devonfw-tutorials/katacoda-scenarios-dev/64_Initial-commit-for-a-devon4ng-tutorial_devon4ng-mat-layout/step10.md

-Let us set up the routing such that when we visit the root url we see the HomeComponent and when we visit `/data` url we see the DataComponent.
+Let us set up the routing such that when we visit the root url we see the `HomeComponent` and when we visit `/data` url we see the `DataComponent`.
 We had opted for routing while creating the application, so we have the routing module `app-routing.module.ts` setup for us.
 In this file, we have the empty routes array where we set up our routes:

 Switch to the IDE and open the file 'devonfw/workspaces/main/devon4ng-mat-layout/src/app/app-routing.module.ts'.